Drawbotics/better-webpack-progress/README.md

 ## Modes

-There are two modes for outputting progress info:
+There are two output modes:

-### Compact

-Is better suited for usage in a CLI during development.
+ - **compact**: Is better suited for usage in a CLI during development.
 Reuses CLI lines when logging.

-### Detailed

-Is better suited for usage in a CI environment.
+ - **detailed**: Is better suited for usage in a CI environment.
 Doesn't reuse CLI lines when logging.

 ## LICENSE